jafingerhut/core.btree-vector/doc/intro.md

 ## Invariants for Clojure's PersistentVector implementation

-Clojure's `PersistentVector` implementation satisfies some invariants that are similar to the ones described in the previus section.
+Clojure's `PersistentVector` implementation satisfies some invariants that are similar to the ones described in the previous section.

 Every vector element is stored either as a leaf in a tree, or in an array of up to 32 elements called the "tail".
 The tail array always